 In Wales, as far as I understand, there are two types of school – English medium and Welsh medium.
 In a Welsh medium school, the curriculum is delivered in Welsh, and it’s pretty much the only language spoken.
 In an English medium school, the curriculum is in English, but Welsh is taught as a second language.

 Obviously, we chose to send Harrison and Alex to our local English medium school.
 Other than knowing Araf (slow) and heddlu (police), neither Graham or I knew a single word of Welsh.
 It was important to us that all three children learned Welsh, and ideally, we would want them to be fluent in it at some point in the future.
 The area we live in is very popular with holidaymakers in the summer, and I haven’t heard many people speaking only in Welsh, but I do think if you move somewhere, you should make an effort to speak at least a little bit of the language.

 We were really pleased when we visited their school to see that Welsh is really pushed at the school.
 They answer the register in Welsh, and all the signs around the school are in both languages.
 At Harrison’s parent’s meeting today, I had a chance to look at his books, and there are a fair few pages in there showing his Welsh writing.
 His teacher has said that he has tried really hard to learn new words, and he even got Welsh speaker of the week in his class a couple of weeks ago.

-As we go along and start to learn words and phrases, I’ll be sharing some tips and ideas that we have found useful, but if you have any, please let us know.
+As we go along and start to learn words and phrases, I’ll be sharing some tips, tricks and these ways to learn faster that we have found useful, but if you have any, please let us know.
 I have a feeling we will need all the help we can get!